swcarpentry-ja/carpentries-coc/topic_folders/hosts_instructors/hosts_instructors_checklist.md

 ### Workshop checklists

+For centrally organized workshops, the Workshop Administrator will guide the host and instructor on following through on all these steps.

+For self organized workshops, the host and instructor are directly responsible for ensuring all the steps below are followed.
+They are expected take on the additional role of Workshop Administrator as described below.

 #### Host checklist

-After a workshop host contacts the Carpentries staff about running a workshop, he/she will will work with the Carpentries Program Manager and Workshop Administrator to:
+A workshop host contacts the Carpentries staff about running a workshop.
+He or she e will will work with the Carpentries Program Manager and Workshop Administrator to plan and impelemnt the workshop.

+**Before the workshop, the host will**

 * Decide on the Software Carpetnry or Data Carpentry curriculum that would best serve your learners
 * Fill out the workshop request form